 How does your creative process work?

 For me, it’s kind of all over the place.
 Something as simple as a color palette can inspire me.
 Or a picture in a magazine.
 Or sitting on my patio watching the hummingbirds at the fountain.
 Sometimes, just the process of layering paint on a substrate will spark something in me.
-One day I was cleaning out my closet and stumbled on something completely unexpected – which resulted in me recording a video as I was creating something that I then turned into a digital product.
+One day I was cleaning out my closet and stumbled on something completely unexpected – which resulted in me recording a my “She Did What?” video as I was creating something that I then turned into a digital product.
 I’m also an art class junkie – I’m very seriously addicted (are there 12-step programs for that?) and find that just the process of learning new skills is inspiring – they give me the confidence to experiment in ways I never thought possible.

 How does your work differ from others of its genre?